CuBoulder/express_documentation/docs/deploying_release.md

 # Multienvironment workflow for deploying an Express release using [Atlas](https://github.com/CuBoulder/atlas)

+As you are delpying, you can watch Atlas progress in two places, both are recommended.

+1. SSH onto the relevant Atlas server, become `osr_web_deploy` and run `tailatlas`.
+Credentials are in the password store.
+1. Watch the `general` channel in the Atlas slack instance.

+## Process

 1. Create a [release branch](https://github.com/CuBoulder/express_documentation/blob/master/docs/git_strategy.md#start_release).
 1. Deploy the branch to DEV as the `current` profile.
 1. Delete all `available` sites on DEV so that they can be recreated with the new profile.